z336/blog/src/pages/writing/how-to-build-this-website.md

 ### Add styles

-After I have directories and some basic pages in the project, it is time to style the site.
-Where I begin the style work can vary in practice sometimes, because I find it difficult to add functionality or copy without _some_ idea for how the site will look — so this isn't always a straight line to the finish.
+It is time to style the site.
+Though, where I truly begin the style work can vary in practice sometimes, because I find it difficult to add functionality or copy without _some_ idea for how the site will look.

-I may write a dedicated CSS post in the future because it's where I feel I have the most to say.
-For now, here is the file tree:
+Here is the file tree for the CSS:

 ```plaintext
 src/